Here's when to take down your Christmas tree and how to recycle your tree in Edinburgh

-The presents have disappeared from under the tree, but when should you be taking the Christmas tree itself down?
+The presents have disappeared from under the tree, the food has been eaten, but when should you be taking the Christmas tree and decorations down?

-Christmas trees are a long-standing winter holiday tradition, dating back to the 4th Century.
+Christmas trees are a long-standing winter holiday tradition, dating back to the 4th Century, and the centrepiece of any festive decorations.

 Traditionally, Christmas trees should be put up at the beginning of Advent, four Sundays before Christmas Day.